buyalsky/ordered-hash-set/README.rst

 ================

 ordered-hash-set is data structure that stores immutable unique elements.
-Unlike built-in set in python, it is also keeps the insertion order.
+Unlike built-in set in python, it also keeps the insertion order.

 Basic Usage
 -----------